egnyte/ax/README.md

 # Ax
 It's a structured logging world we live in, but do we really have to look at JSON?
 Not with Ax.

-## Installation
+## Installation/Upgrades
-For now there's no pre-built binaries, so to run this you need a reasonably recent version of Go.
-Then either git clone this project in `$GOPATH/src/github.com/egnyte/ax` or run `go get -u github.com/egnyte/ax`.
+For now there's no pre-built binaries, so to run this you need a reasonably recent version of Go, then download it into your GOPATH:

-To install dependencies:

-    make deps
+    go get -u github.com/egnyte/ax/...

+This will also put the `ax` binary into your `$GOPATH/bin` so make sure that's in your `$PATH`.

+To update Ax to the latest and greatest, just rerun the command above.

+## Development

+After the above `go get` call, you will have a git checkout of the repo under `$GOPATH/src/github.com/egnyte/ax`.
+If you want to work on Ax, just for the repo and update `.git/config` appropriately.

 To run tests: